-In other news, Buckley also offered an update on the band’s new album, which is still in early stages:
+In other news, McGrath also offered an update on the new Cave In album:

 [via The PRP]

 Back in January, Every Time I Die and Cave In covered each other’s songs as part of a “Splitsville” livestream for “Two Minutes To Late Night.”
 Now, footage of the set has been shared on YouTube.
 Every Time I Die performed Cave In’s “Youth Overrided,” while Cave In performed Every Time I Die’s “Moor.”

 Every Time I Die have premiered a lyric video for their new song “AWOL.”
 This is the third track to be released from the band’s upcoming album.